A Rebound at United Guaranty [Mortgage Banking]

 Joas attributes "the good results so far" to the new policies implemented by the new management team hired in 2009.

 United Guaranty has a net risk-to-capital ratio of 12.6 to 1 - "well below" the level of its peers, according to Joas.
 Under state insurance laws, private MIs are required to have a risk-to-capital ratio no higher than 25 to 1, which translates to a 4 percent capital ratio.

 In 2008, United Guaranty's risk-to-capital ratio surged from 15.4 to 20.5, as delinquencies jumped and claims poured in and before liability for claims from its old book of business was transferred to MG Re.
 An expectation of continuing high claims in 2009 and afterward threatened the company's investment-grade rating.

-Even though private mortgage insurance is expected to reclaim a larger share of business in the future while FHA and VA are expected to take a smaller share, the overall volume of mortgage originations is expected to remain only half the level of the mid-2000s, when it was more than $2 trillion a year, Joas explains.
+Even though private mortgage insurance is expected to reclaim a larger share of business in the future while FHA and VA are expected to take a smaller share, the overall volume of mortgage originations is expected to remain only half the level of the mid-2000s, when it was more than

 "Tight credit, the weak economy, high unemployment rates, low property values and private mortgage insurers' lower penetration rates relative to the FHA and VA's share all contribute to the industry's weakened business position," Joas says.